A graph is an object made of two arrays

 The drawing options are not case sensitive.

-For detailed information on the drawing options for graph classes, refer to TGraphPainter .
+The “drawing option” is the unique parameter of the TGraph::Draw() method.
+It specifies how the graph will be graphically rendered.
+For detailed information on the drawing options for graph classes, refer to TGraphPainter.

 Figure: Graph drawn with Draw(“AL*”).